 Our two-day sun and sand getaway at Nagsasa Cove in Zambales was indeed so refreshing.
-Before we left the jump-off point we ate our brunch then we set off for a long drive going back to Manila.
-When we were along Gapan Road, everyone was talking about snack.
-We searched for dining options somewhere in Pampanga which is known for its sophisticated culinary work and exotic dish.
-We saw one restaurant but did not seem very interesting so we moved on.
+As we headed along Gapan Road in Pampanga, we searched for dining options somewhere in the city which is known for its sophisticated culinary work and exotic dish.
 By a stroke of luck, we stumbled upon this humble restaurant Apag Marangle which was beside the main highway in Sta.
 Barbara, Bacolor, Pampanga.

-We sat on the table overlooking the fishpond and nearby mini farm.
-A moment later, the waiter gave us their unique menu in a form of a banana leaf.
+We sat at the table overlooking the fishpond and nearby mini-farm.
+A moment later, the waiter gave us their unique menu in the form of a banana leaf.
 We noticed the menu is written in Kapangpangan.
-Apag Marangle is promoting their culture through the practice of their dialect.
+Apag Marangle is promoting its culture through the practice of its dialect.

 Apag Marangle serves authentic Kapangpangan dish and they maintain their standard traditional way of cooking.
 Vegetables and ingredients come from the fresh produce harvested daily from Pampanga.
 This is what made them unique from other restaurants in the region.

-Kumareng Rose, being a Kapangpangan and a superb cook, will select the dishes we will surely love to eat.
+Kumareng Rose, being a Kapangpangan and a superb cook, ordered the dishes we will surely love to eat.

 When we went back, the food was already set on the table.
 And here’s what we ordered.